centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 permalink: /get-involved/
 ---

 Want to get involved with Princeton YDSA?
 Just sign our [petition](https://forms.gle/78hi8ZDKdDEN1C55A) for fair working conditions at Princeton here and check the box to join our mailing list!
 You'll be up-to-date on our meeting times, actions and events, and our GroupMe chat.
-Contact [yds@princeton.edu](mailto:yds@princeton.edu) for any questions.
+Contact [ydsa@princeton.edu](mailto:ydsa@princeton.edu) for any questions.

 The bulk of our work comes from the working groups: